bananaTiko/FNF-PsychEngineForever/README.md

 # Features

-## everything from psych engine
+## Everything from Psych Engine

 * DUH

 # Results Screen!

-Shows your Total Rating at the end of a song! (or week if you're playing in story mode!)
+* Shows your Total Rating at the end of a song! (or week if you're playing in story mode!)